-Filler—it seems like everyone is talking about it, and everyone is getting it (or at the very least, is curious about it).
+Filler: It seems like more people are talking openly about it than they were before, and while we're all here for removing the taboo, we recognize it's easy to assume that everyone is getting it.
 Blame it on our ever-increasing consumption of social media or perhaps just the ever-increasing idolization of the Jenner-Kardashian clan, but the treatment is most definitely on the rise, and people are booking treatments not only at a faster rate but at a younger rate as well.
-(And hey, as someone who got her first pump of lip filler at the age of 24, I'm definitely a contributing statistic.)
+(And, hey, as someone who got her first pump of lip filler at the age of 24, I'm definitely a contributing statistic.)

 “In our youth-based culture, it’s become all about slowing down the clock,” the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS) cites.
 “The number of patients under 30 seeking cosmetic tweaks continues to grow, and 51% of AAFPRS members agree that more patients now emphasize early maintenance with increasing numbers of men and women in their 20s and 30s opting for preventive measures to forestall bigger procedures and surgery.
 In fact, more than half of facial plastic surgeons saw an increase in 2016 in cosmetic surgery or injectables with patients under 30.”